solidusio/solidus/guides/source/developers/payments/refunds.html.md

 ## Admin interface

-From the `solidus_backend` interface, store administrators can generate refunds for a payment from the **Payments** page on an order.
+From the `solidus_admin` interface, store administrators can generate refunds for a payment from the **Payments** page on an order.
 Then, they can use the **Refund** button to start creating a refund.